How to Raise Money for Charities by Watching Online Videos

 A New Way to Support Charities

 The new donation method is ideal for the digital age in which we live.
 Compelling videos may attract both people who are looking for a way to help a charity and people who have no interest in doing so.
-In either case the charity will benefit.
+In either case, the charity will benefit.
 The process works because the videos are connected to advertising in some way.
-The company hosting the video donates part of the money paid by the advertisers to a specific charity.
+The company hosting the video donates part of the money paid by the advertisers to a specific organization that helps others.
 In this article I'll review two websites that use videos to raise money for charities.

 Cats vs Cancer